mstuyts/QuickCRS/README.md

 # QuickCRS

-A QGIS plugin to enable your favourite CRS and OTF reprojection with just one click.
-It's easy to set your default in the Plugin Settings Menu.
+A QGIS plugin to set the CRS of the current project to your favourite CRS and enable OTF reprojection with just one click.
+It's very easy to set your default CRS in the Plugin Settings Menu.

-**This is plugin isn't finished yet.
+**You can install this plugin, but be aware that it isn't finished yet.
 It still has some bugs.
 Please [report them](https://github.com/mstuyts/QuickCRS/issues).**